robotrapta/aihalloween/README.md

-# FaceScreamer - A Spooky Halloween Computer Vision Project
+# AI Halloween - A Spooky Computer Vision Project

 This is Jacqueline.
 She watches everybody walking by, and if she seems something interesting, she'll react.